USAA Cashback Rewards Plus American Express Card Review

 Why trust us?
 Investor.com has no financial relationship with any of the credit card providers whose products we analyze and review.
 Our opinions are based solely on data and our own extensive independent research — that means unbiased guidance for consumers.
 Rewards cards in our cashback credit card calculator are listed in descending order according to how much money they pay out annually based on the inputs.

-The rewards structure of the USAA Cashback Rewards Plus American Express Card makes it appealing to a very specific customer: one with a military connection (to qualify for USAA membership) who makes regular gas station and commissary pit stops (where the top 5% cashback rate applies, but only up to a point).
-Not you?
-No reason to stick around — the 1% default cashback rate is nothing to write home about.
+The rewards structure of the USAA Cashback Rewards Plus American Express Card makes it appealing to a very specific customer: one with a military connection (to qualify for USAA membership) who makes regular gas station and commissary pit stops (where the top 5% cash back rate applies, up to a point).
+Card features and benefits designed specifically for those in the military and their families helped the this card earn the title of Best Cashback Card for Military in our 2024 investor.com awards.

 USAA Cashback Rewards Plus American Express Card pros and cons